opennetdevops/onsa/onsa-dashboard/README.md

 In order for the app to grow some points should be considered.

-* React-redux: If the app continous to grow, the state of an app can be quit messy so there must be an integration with Redux to store and handle the state of the app.
+* `react-redux`: If the app continous to grow, the state of an app can be quit messy so there must be an integration with Redux to store and handle the state of the app.
-* GraphQL: The code should be as clean as possible and it should not be modified to change random things, such as the title.
+* `graphql`: The code should be as clean as possible and it should not be modified to change random things, such as the title.
 To solve this a GraphQL server should be running somewhere so that the app can query resources that may change periodically.
-* SASS or LESS: If CSS continous growing some new technologies like SASS or LESS should be taken into consideration.
+* `sass/less`: If CSS continous growing some new technologies like SASS or LESS should be taken into consideration.